Last Updated on May 19, 2026 by Emma Fajcz | Published: July 5, 2022

 It’s hard to imagine now, but there once was a time when the humble hamburger was strictly the domain of fast food joints and no-frills diners.
 But then something interesting happened.

-The year was 2001 and French super chef Daniel Boulud decided one day to stuff some foie gras into high-quality ground beef, cook it until medium rare, slap some buns around it, put it on the menu at a very haute price at his Midtown restaurant db Bistro Moderne, et voila!
+The year was 2001, and French super chef Daniel Boulud decided one day to stuff some foie gras into high-quality ground beef, cook it until medium rare, slap some buns around it, and put it on the menu at a very haute price at his Midtown restaurant db Bistro Moderne.
+Et voila!
 The gourmet hamburger was born.

 And now today, it’s weird if there isn’t a burger on the menu.
-You can find them on bar menus and in Michelin-starred restaurants.
-The burger is ubiquitous.
-But that doesn’t mean each one is created equal.
-There are a lot of mediocre versions out there.
+You can find them on bar menus and in the best Michelin-starred restaurants in NYC; the burger is ubiquitous.
+But that doesn’t mean each one is created equal; there are a lot of mediocre versions out there.
 If you’re craving a burger, here are our sure-thing, always-great burgers in Manhattan.

 Au Cheval